istio/istio.io/_docs/tasks/security/health-check.md

 The Istio CA contains a _prober client_ module that periodically checks the CA's status (currently only the health status of the gRPC server).
-If the Istio CA is healthy, the _prober client_ updates the _modificate time_ of the health status file (the file is always empty), otherwise, it will do nothing.
-Istio CA relies on a
+If the Istio CA is healthy, the _prober client_ updates the _modificate time_ of the _health status file_
-[K8s liveness and readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)
-with command line to check the _modification time_ of the health status file on the pod.
+(the file is always empty).
+Otherwise, it does nothing.
+Istio CA relies on a [K8s liveness and readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) with command line to check the _modification time_ of the _health status file_ on the pod.
 If the file is not updated for a period, the probe will be triggered and Kubelet will restart the CA container.

-Note: because the Istio CA health check currently only monitors the health status of CSR service API, you do not need this feature enabled for your production if you are not using the [Istio Mesh Expansion]({{home}}/docs/setup/kubernetes/mesh-expansion.html) (which requires the CSR service API).
+Note: because the Istio CA health check currently only monitors the health status of CSR service API, this feature is not needed if the production setup is not using the [Istio Mesh Expansion]({{home}}/docs/setup/kubernetes/mesh-expansion.html) (which requires the CSR service API).

 ## Before you begin

-* Set up Istio on auth-enabled Kubernetes by following the instructions in the [quick start]({{home}}/docs/setup/kubernetes/quick-start.html).
+* Set up Istio by following the instructions in the [quick start]({{home}}/docs/setup/kubernetes/quick-start.html).
   Note that authentication should be enabled at step 5 in the [installation steps]({{home}}/docs/setup/kubernetes/quick-start.html#installation-steps).